eavise-kul/lightnet/docs/api/data.rst

 --------------
 These classes parse the output of your networks to understandable data structures.
 They work just like the :mod:`torchvision transforms <pytorch:torchvision>`. |br|
-First you create an object and then you call the object with the image object as parameter.
+First you create an object and then you call the object with the network output as parameter.
 You can also call the ``apply()`` method on the classes to run the transformation once.

 .. autoclass:: lightnet.data.GetBoundingBoxes
+   :members: apply
+.. autoclass:: lightnet.data.NonMaxSupression
    :members: apply
 .. autoclass:: lightnet.data.TensorToBrambox
    :members: apply